Pacific Labour Scheme

 Employers can find out more information and register at our employer webinar registration form .

 Employees can find out more information and register at our employee webinar registration form .

 The Pacific Labour Scheme allows people from Pacific island countries to work in low and semi-skilled jobs in rural and regional Australia for up to 3 years.

 On this page:

 The scheme is part of the Australian Government’s commitment to strengthening Australia’s engagement with the Pacific.
 It’s administered by the Department of Foreign Affairs and Trade and supported by a managing contractor.
-For more information about the scheme visit the Department of Foreign Affairs and Trade's website .
+For more information about the scheme, visit the Pacific Australia Labour Mobility (PALM) scheme website .

 Our role in the scheme is to give advice and assistance to employers and employees to help them understand their workplace rights and obligations.
 Employees under the scheme have the same workplace rights as other employees in Australia.

 The scheme’s focus sectors include: